pfistfl/pfistfl.github.io/content/research/index.md

 ## Benchmarking

 **Abstract:** With the increasing amount of publications proposing new methods, it is often hard to discern methodological advances in the general field from methods that only work in limited, small domains.
 Benchmarks can provide an unbiased view on this progress and allow readers to select methods that robustly work across several settings.
-This is especially important for practicioners that lack time and knowledge to implement a variety of methods or to prevent bloating the amount of methods implemented in AutoML tools.
+This is especially important for practitioners that lack time and knowledge to implement a variety of methods or to prevent bloating the amount of methods implemented in AutoML tools.

 **Selected Publication(s):**
 - **F. Pfisterer**, C. Harbron, G. Jansen, and T. Xu.
 Evaluating domain generalization